 Subsequently, the disturbed, psychotic boy was institutionalized for the crime for 15 years in Smith's Grove, Illinois at the Warren County Sanitarium, observed by quirky psychiatrist Dr. Sam Loomis (Donald Pleasence).
 At age 21, Michael Myers (Tony Moran) escaped from the institution, headed for Haddonfield and the abandoned Myers' house - still unsold, vacant and dilapidated.

-The psychiatrist rushed up the stairs and finally caught up with his prey, saving her from strangulation.
+At that moment, the psychiatrist rushed up the stairs and finally caught up with his prey, saving her from strangulation.
 The doctor fired six rounds, emptying his gun into the masked figure.
-The crazed killer fell from the second floor balcony and tumbled to the ground below.
+The crazed killer was propelled backwards and fell from the second floor balcony and tumbled to the ground below.
 Bloodied and in near-shock, Laurie quizzically stated: "[it]...was the boogey-man," while Dr. Loomis confirmed: "As a matter of fact, it was.."

 In the film's final moments, the apparently super-human body of Michael Myers vanished into the dark night even after being stabbed three times by Laurie (with domestic tools: knitting needle, coat-hanger, and kitchen knife), lethally shot six times, and after suffering from a second-story fall.
 Psychiatrist Dr. Sam Loomis seemed unsurprised as if he expected or was resigned to the fact that the 'evil' Myers would vanish - thus opening the door to future sequels.

 After Subduing Myers, Laurie Left the Closet With an Upraised Knife

 Further Stalking and Attack on Laurie Strode (Jamie Lee Curtis) by White-Masked Michael - Unmasked For a Moment!